wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/trunk/readme.txt

 Easy to use Wordpress plugin to accept paypal payment for a service or product or donation in one click.
 Can be used in the sidebar, posts and pages of your site.

-For information, detailed documentation and updates, please visit the [WordPress PayPal Payment](http://www.tipsandtricks-hq.com/?p=120) Plugin Page
+For information, detailed documentation, video tutorial and updates, please visit the [WordPress PayPal Payment](http://www.tipsandtricks-hq.com/?p=120) Plugin Page

 * Quick installation and setup.
 * Easily take payment for a service from your site via PayPal.